 In 2016, I also failed at two online business ventures, two close family members died and I got out of shape (too much drinking, not enough gym).

 For those interested, here are some CliffNotes from the past year.

 January - April

 In a bizarre twist of events, I spent New Years Eve at a house party in Lomas de Chapultepec, essentially the Beverly Hills of Mexico City.
 As I dined on bacalao, grapes and champagne, I thought about the saying "How you spend New Year's is how you'll spend the rest of the year."

 In my case, I knew it wouldn't be true.
 But it was a fun time nonetheless.

 That said, from January to April I was on the up and up.
 I was easily paying all of my bills - even saving some money - I had a girl that I was considering for a short term relationship (as well as a few friends with benefits and the occasional hook-up).
 I had found my groove in Mexico City.
-I was living in Condesa, my favourite neighbourhood, and I knew of all the good places to eat, see and go out.
+I was living in Roma Sur, and I knew of all the good places to eat, see and go out.
 If that wasn't enough, my best friend from childhood who was living in North Carolina flew down to visit during this time.

 Yep, things were good.